Jewel Food Stores (Australia)

-Jewel Food Stores is a defunct Australian discount supermarket.
+Jewel Food Stores was an Australian discount supermarket.
 It operated from 1960 to 1998 with the final stores being absorbed into the Metcash owned IGA branding.
 The chain was originally owned and operated by the Fleming family.
 It was not related to the Jewel supermarket chain in the United States.

 History

 The Fleming family sold their Sydney-based Flemings supermarkets chain to Woolworths Limited in June 1960.
-They continued operating that chain through Woolworths for the next 10 years before acquiring the 42-store Warmans grocery chain and relaunching it as a discount supermarket under the "Jewel Food Stores" name.
-The generic product range was called "No Name".
+They continued operating that chain through Woolworths for the next 10 years.
+In 1970 they acquired the 42-store Warmans grocery chain and relaunched it as a discount supermarket under the "Jewel Food Stores" name.